-Citation with stable link: Philip A. Harland, 'Nabateans among Arabians: Diodoros on their customs and freedom (mid-first century BCE),' Last modified November 30, 2022, http://philipharland.com/Blog/?p=8508.
+Citation with stable link: Philip A. Harland, 'Arabians / Nabateans: Diodoros on Nabatean customs and freedom (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=8508.

 Comments: Diodoros of Sicily’s discussion of Arabia (written in the mid-first century BCE) supplies us with one of the few Greek characterizations of the Nabateans and their customs.
 Once again Diodoros emphasizes what he sees as a close correpondance between the environment or climate and the lifestyle and character of the inhabitants.
 In a separate, later passage (also included here) Diodoros further explores the customs and military skills of the Nabateans (as well as their involvement in drawing asphalt from the Dead Sea) in connection with Antigonus I Monophthalmos’ campaigns in about 312 BCE.